populr-app/populr/PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Populr.io

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Internet content consumers, social media users Visualize  the movers and shakers of the internet.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+Ever wonder how the celebrity A-list is generated?
+Populr combines social, news, and media data to rank who’s trending right now.

 ## Problem ##
   > Describe the problem your product solves.
+There is no centralized resource to compare and rank the most popular figures on the internet.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+Populr’s scraping and ranking algorithm let’s users visualize the top trending celebrities and their impact relative to one another.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+“We provide the most scientific perspective on celebrity

 ## How to Get Started ##
   > Describe how easy it is to get started.
+Visit our page to see how your favorite celebrities are ranking.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+I used to think Kim Kardashian was breaking the internet, but now I know she owns it!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+Check out Populr.io today to make new discoveries about your favorite celebs.